gtpedrosa/gtpedrosa.github.io/content/blog/2022-08-01-on-taking-notes-and-learning-methods.md

 What struck me is the breadth and depth of Knuth's knowledge, and how accessible it is to him.
 There was no need for a _second brain_ whatsoever.
 Pure interest, mingled with facts resulting in insights into the questions posed by Wilf and Calkin.
 This is to me a picture of what knowledge should look like and how it should operate.
 And by this, I do not mean we should all aim to be of Knuth's caliber.
 But that knowledge walks hand in hand with memory.
 Selection of what we memorize and retrieval is, indeed, important.
 And I, would not like to delegate it entirely to a second electronic brain.

 The second text is from the introduction to Hannah Arendt's "Between past and future".
 The 9th edition presentation, written by José Carvalho, tries to elucidate why 'the present' was not directly referred to in the title.
-In one of the passages by Arendt, which I'll translate literally:
+One of the passages by Arendt, which I'll translate freely:

 > For memory and depth are the same, or rather depth can only be reached by man through remembrance.

-This resonated with me deeply.
+Resonated with me deeply.
 It seems that delegating part of yourself to a tool to harness some efficiency improvements over productivity or creativity as Zettlekasten proposes comes at a cost of one's depth.
 We keep ourselves shallow so indexing and retrieval are optimized elsewhere.
 It seems a new version of Taylorism where instead of the division of labor between employees to complete assignments as efficiently as possible, one seeks the division of cognitive labor between yourself and a tool.

 So, as a result, I believe I aim for depth.
 I am not optimizing for a productivity metric of some sort.
 I also do not claim I will not use the Zettlekasten, as I see it fit for academic applications.
 But as a general principle, I am more inclined to use SRS soon and see how I feel about the subjects studied.
 For now, this is all subjective and that is ok.
 Better explore the concepts and stick to something I find coherent given a north.